TheCyberArcher/EndeavourOS-Privacy/README.md

 <br />

 If you want to play with Linux, know that it is possible.
-Since 5 in the advances are enormous, especially with Valve which has pushed proton, a very efficient fork of wine.
+Since 5 years, advances are enormous, especially with Valve which has pushed proton, a very efficient fork of wine.

 - [Steam](https://store.steampowered.com/?l=french) : ```yay –S steam```